tabdulazeez/all-about-data/docs/datascience_on_aws/ab_testing_auto_scaling.md

----
-date: 2023-08-17
-authors: [tabdulazeez]
-description: >
-  A/B testing, traffic shifting and autoscaling
-categories:
-  - Machine Learning
----

-# A/B testing, traffic shifting and autoscaling
+## A/B testing, traffic shifting and autoscaling

 ### Introduction